jimmyahalpara/Data-Structure/README.md

 ## Array

-An Array is a collection of Items stored at contiguous [^1] memory locations.
+An Array is a collection of Items stored at contiguous (sharing a common border; touching) memory locations.

-[^1]: sharing a common border; touching
+'''python
+print("Hello World")
+'''